-For the safety and well being of the children, Ed-Co students are not to arrive before 8:00 A.M.
-Upon arriving students are to wait at the front entrance where staff supervision is available.
+For the safety and well-being of the children, Ed-Co students are not to arrive before 7:45 A.M.
+Upon arriving students that plan to eat breakfast need to enter through the gym entrance.
+Other students are to wait at the front entrance where staff supervision is available.
 Students will not be allowed to enter the classrooms before 8:00 A.M.
-On Wednesday mornings, teaching staff has mandatory meetings and students will not be allowed in their classrooms until 8:15 A.M.
+On the 3rd Monday of the month, teaching staff has mandatory meetings and students will not be allowed in their classrooms until 8:15 A.M.